Web Analytics

 Studio One 6 Compressor Settings For Vocals (Starting point)

-1. Set the Ratio: I always start with setting the ratio (how much compression I need).
+1. Set the Ratio: I always start by setting the ratio (the amount of compression I need).
 3:1 or 4:1 is a good starting point for most vocal tracks.
 This will apply enough compression to control the dynamics without squashing the vocal’s life.

-2. Start with a Medium Attack: Begin with an attack time of around 0 up to 10ms and adjust based on the vocal performance.
-A slower attack will preserve the natural dynamics, while a faster attack will control sharp transients.
+2. Start with a Medium Attack: Set the attack time to around 0-10ms and adjust based on the vocal performance.
+A slower attack preserves natural dynamics, while a faster attack attenuates sharp transients.

 3. Set the Threshold: Move the threshold until you get around 4-6dB of gain reduction.
 This should give you a controlled vocal without sounding over-compressed.